orgmir/luisramos.dev/src/content/2020-03-20-ler-android-app/index.md

 Not only am I using this app to avoid using twitter all the time, I will also use it as a showcase project.
 Hence, my plan in the next weeks is to write a bunch of tests, clean up the folder structure, and open source it.

 So far, I have not worked in an app that had their source open, so most often when talking about my work I can't provide examples.
-I applied all my knowledge and tried to build the simples app I could, while still being a good example of how I would build an app.
+I applied all my knowledge and tried to build the simplest app I could, while still being a good example of how I would build an app.

 My plan is to also write about android development, while using the app as an example.
 I made some architecture choices that I can talk about, since I haven't found a lot of written examples online.